 Where is the clinic?

-The Nutrition Clinic is located on the KU Medical Center campus in Kansas City, Kan.
-Please see the maps and directions page.
+The nutrition clinic is located on the KU Medical Center campus in Kansas City, Kansas.
+Please see the maps and directions page for location details.

 Is an appointment necessary?